CS-Project69/DeFraud/README.md

 # TEAM-5

-Developed as a part of our Class 12 Computer Science Project, DeFraud offers four tools for the users:
+Developed as a part of our Class 12 Computer Science Project, DeFraud offers four tools to the users:

 1// Email Spam Detection: